LaurenCharnleyParr/Avalanche-privacy-policy/README.md

 **Privacy Policy**

 Avalanche: Orientation finder was built as a free app.
-This SERVICE is provided by Lauren Charnley-Parr at no cost and is intended for use as is.
+This service is provided by Lauren Charnley-Parr at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.